We support prospective students from abroad

 Proof of German language skills

-For our degree programmes in German, you must prove that you have completed at least level B2 of the Common European Framework of Reference for Languages (CEFR).
+For our German-language degree programmes, you must provide proof of German language skills at least at level B2 of the Common European Framework of Reference for Languages (CEFR).

 -